-The committee receives a contribution of \$5,000 or more at any

-The committee makes contributions totaling \$5,000 or more to support or oppose a different state ballot measure in another election at any time.
+- The committee receives a contribution of \$5,000 or more at any time other than during the 90-day election cycle. - The committee makes contributions totaling \$5,000 or more to support or oppose a different state ballot measure in another election at any time.